mvdwetering/huesyncbox/README.md

 ## Possible use-cases

-- Start light syncing in specific cases.
-  - E.g. when a specific app is running or even specific content (if you have other integrations providing such information).
+- Start light syncing in specific cases (e.g., when a specific app is running, or only after dark)
-  - Only start light sync after certain time or when it is dark
-- Turn the box on and control the selected input based on which devices are turned on.
-Useful for environments where the syncbox automatic switching can not be used.
+- Turn the box on and control the selected input based on which devices are on (useful if syncbox automatic switching can not be used)
-- Do things when light syncing starts like turning off or dimming other lights in the room.
+- Automate actions when light syncing starts (e.g., dim other lights, close blinds)

 ## Entities

-Entities are created for the following features.
+Entities are created for the following features:

 - Power on/off
 - Light sync on/off